-- The Claimants filed their memorial on the merits of the claim ("Memorial") on June 30, 2017 detailing, amongst other things, the factual and legal arguments supporting their claim against Romania and the quantum of the damages sustained; - On February 22, 2018, the Respondent filed its counter-memorial ("Counter-Memorial") in response to the Memorial; - On May 25, 2018, the Respondent filed a supplementary jurisdictional objection with ICSID ("Jurisdictional Challenge") challenging the jurisdiction of the Tribunal to hear the claims presented by Gabriel Jersey; - On November 2, 2018, the Claimants submitted their reply ("Reply") to the Counter-Memorial and the Jurisdictional Challenge; - On February 28, 2019, the Claimants and the Respondent filed their comments on an amicus curiae submission to the Tribunal by certain non-governmental organizations (or "non-disputing parties") who have opposed the Project for many years; - On May 24, 2019, the Respondent filed its response to the Reply ("Rejoinder") and its reply on the Jurisdictional Challenge, the Respondent's final substantive submission; - On June 28, 2019, the Claimants filed their surrejoinder on the Jurisdictional Challenge ("Surrejoinder"); - An oral hearing on the merits of the claim was held in Washington D.C. between December 2 and December 13, 2019 ("Hearing"); and - On April 10, 2020, the Claimants and the Respondent filed their comments on a written submission to the Tribunal by the European Commission as a "non-disputing party" in the ICSID Arbitration.
+- The Claimants filed their memorial on the merits of the claim ("Memorial") on June 30, 2017 detailing, amongst other things, the factual and legal arguments supporting their claim against Romania and the quantum of the damages sustained; - On February 22, 2018, the Respondent filed its counter-memorial ("Counter-Memorial") in response to the Memorial; - On May 25, 2018, the Respondent filed a supplementary jurisdictional objection with ICSID ("Jurisdictional Challenge") challenging the jurisdiction of the Tribunal to hear the claims presented by Gabriel Jersey; - On November 2, 2018, the Claimants submitted their reply ("Reply") to the Counter-Memorial and the Jurisdictional Challenge; - On February 28, 2019, the Claimants and the Respondent filed their comments on an amicus curiae submission to the Tribunal by certain non-governmental organizations (or "non-disputing parties") who have opposed the Project for many years; - On May 24, 2019, the Respondent filed its response to the Reply ("Rejoinder") and its reply on the Jurisdictional Challenge, the Respondent's final substantive submission; - On June 28, 2019, the Claimants filed their surrejoinder on the Jurisdictional Challenge ("Surrejoinder"); - An oral hearing on the merits of the claim was held in Washington D.C. between December 2 and December 13, 2019 ("Hearing") to address the evidentiary record in the case, issues on liability and jurisdiction and to hear testimony from certain of the parties' fact and expert witnesses: - On March 10, 2020, the Tribunal issued a list of further questions arising from the evidence presented during the Hearing ("Tribunal Questions") followed by directions on the timing and manner of responses expected while reserving the possibility of having an additional round of answers to the relevant questions; - On April 10, 2020, the Claimants and the Respondent filed their comments on a written submission to the Tribunal by the European Commission as a "non-disputing party" in the ICSID Arbitration; - On May 11, 2020, the Claimants provided their answers to the Tribunal Questions; and - On July 13, 2020, the Respondent provided its answers to the Tribunal Questions.